AlvinSetyaPranata/AlvinSetyaPranata/README.md

 <br>

-<p>I am a student from Indonesia 🇮🇩, who likes developing Websites, Desktop and Mobile applications, I like working in a team because we can share a lot of ideas and have a lot of relationships, i love to learn new things.</p>
+<p>I am a student from Indonesia 🇮🇩, who likes developing Websites, Desktop and Mobile applications, I'd would like working in a team because we can share a lot of ideas and have a lot of relationships also minimialize the mistakes as possible, and i'd love to learn new things.</p>

 <br>